How to Hang Framed Artwork and Pictures on Walls

-There are many creative ways to hang framed pictures on your interior walls.
-While wall art must look organised whichever way they are arranged on a wall, there is no hard and fast rule as to how they should be laid out.
+There are many creative ways of hanging artwork and framed pictures on your interior walls.
+While wall art must look organised whichever way that they are arranged on a wall, there is no hard and fast rule as to how they should be laid out.

 Interior designers and home decorators can usually tell the types of artwork that go well with the themes of their interior projects and are quite adept at arranging art in aesthetically pleasing and effective manners.